gokiburikin/gkbrkn_noita/README.md

 When activated by Misc > Hero Mode > Enabled the player will move more quickly, all wands gain a small stat buff, and enemies become more challenging.
 Misc > Hero Mode > Orbs Increase Difficulty adds enemy health scaling based on the amount of orbs you've collected in the current session.
 Misc > Hero Mode > Distance Increases Difficulty adds enemy health scaling based on total horizontal distance travelled, so backtracking and exploring results in healthier enemies.

-Enemies in Hero Mode are more aggressive, don't run when attacked, don't fight their friends, have increased creature detection, attack more rapidly, move more quickly, and consider the player the greatest threat, focusing on kill them at all costs.
+Enemies in Hero Mode are more aggressive, don't run when attacked, don't fight their friends, have increased creature detection, attack more rapidly, move more quickly, and consider the player the greatest threat, focusing on kill them at all cost.

+Carnage Mode is an extra unfair difficulty intended to be a challenge for those who have cleared Ultimate Hero Ultimate Champions mode.
+It removes the positive side effects of Hero Mode (wand buffs, extra movement speed) and increases the negative effects.
+Enemies can dash short distances, fly, are fire immune, ignore charm, and attack more quickly.
+You get less perk options, less shop items, and the gods are angered from the start.

+## Legendary Wands
+Legendary wands can rarely be found in place of normal altar wands.
+These wands are specifically crafted builds that may or may not be editable.

+- **Wormhole**: A two-way teleport with a short delay between them.
+Useful for peeking around corners, getting into otherwise blocked spaces checking through thin walls, or temporarily escaping a dangerous situation.

+## Random Start
+Options to start runs with random changes.
+All of these can be used separately or together.

+- **Random Wands**: Start with two randomly generated wands.
+- **Alternative Wand Generation**: Use my custom wand generation logic.
+Less predictable, potentially less usable wands.
+- **Random Cape Colour**: Start with a randomly coloured cape.
+- **Random Starting Health**: Start with a random amount of health from 50 to 150.
+- **Random Flasks**: Start with a random assortment of flasks.
+- **Random Perk**: Start with a random perk.

 ## Utility
 These options have an impact on general gameplay and are meant to be picked and chosen based on your preferred play style.